ambujss/rpi-i2c-eeprom/README.md

                    Dumps output in binary format.
     -v             Verbose.
-    -s <value>     Set all bytes in EEPROM to this value One of -w, -r or -a should be specified.
-If all are specified, the read will take place after the write.
+    -s <value>     Set all bytes in EEPROM to this value One of -w, -r, -o, -a or -s must be specified.
+If both read and write operations are specified, the read will take place after the write.
 -s cannot be specified with -w.
 ```